nuald/CLRS-Scala/README.md

 CLRS related code in Scala

-Please use Gradle (ScalaStyle) to verify the code:
+Please use Gradle to verify the code for the Scala style and the full coverage:

-    $ gradle scalaStyle
+    $ gradle verify